Simple two or three steps:

 Storyboarding allows you to see the whole picture of a project at once.
-In film, a medium where dozen of people work together on a single story, it’s a simple yet unique way to keep a global perspective.
-As a planning tool a storyboard helps the production prepare and budget a sequence.
+In Film, a medium where a team creates a single story working together, it’s a simple yet unique way to keep a global perspective.
+As a planning tool, a storyboard helps the production prepare and budget a sequence.
 But it is also a powerful writing tool.
-As a visual screenplay it lets you see how a story works in images.
-It helps you organise and test its sequences, rhythm and flow.
+As a visual screenplay, it lets you see how a story works in images.
+It helps you organize and test its sequences, rhythm, and flow.
 Thus, editing before filming.

 I work on a daily, weekly or per project fee.

 Call me at +32 475 418 327 or send an email for a quote.